In case of Inclement Weather Conditions

 What happens if the university is open during a day of bad weather but the faculty member can’t make it to class?
 What do students do?

 Our policy is to empower individual faculty to make their own decisions regarding cancellations.
 This reflects Western’s view that individual faculty members know the circumstances of their classrooms best.
 In the vast majority of circumstances, this approach works exactly as it should.
-Faculty members communicate to students via e-mail or Blackboard well ahead of time if they have to cancel a class.
+Faculty members communicate to students via e-mail well ahead of time if they have to cancel a class.
 Similarly, most students who cannot get to class do let their faculty know.
 We have always recommended that faculty members communicate ahead of time as much as possible if a class must be canceled.
 The recommended method for faculty to apprise students of class cancellations is via announcements in Canvas.
 More information on class cancellations from ATUS.

 If class is not canceled but a student can’t attend because of bad weather, will the student be penalized for not making it to class?